shakacode/react_on_rails_pro/docs/react-server-components-inside-client-components.md

 5. **Use stream_react_component**: Always use `stream_react_component` in your Rails views for streaming server-rendered content.

-By following these guidelines, you can effectively leverage React Server Components within client components while maintaining optimal performance.
+By following these guidelines, you can effectively leverage React Server Components while maintaining optimal performance.